 This fund accounts for capital projects and capital improvements that the Village funds with various revenues.
-The Village implemented effective January 1, 2004 a 0.50% non home rule sales tax that was approved by the voters of the Village via referendum in 2003.
+The Village implemented a 0.50% non-home rule sales tax effective January 1, 2004, that was approved by the voters of the Village via referendum in 2003.
+The non-home rule sales tax was increased from 0.5% to 1.0% effective July 1, 2024, via referendum.
 This sales tax is not applicable to sales of food, drugs and titled vehicles per State Statutes.
 The Village also has had in effect since 2004 various utility taxes allocated to this fund and committed for roads, infrastructure and capital projects.
 The natural gas tax is based on gross charges and the electricity tax is based on a tiered-rate of kilowatt hours used (equivalency).
 Funding for capital projects is frequently supplemented by impact fees, grants/contributions or transfers of excess funds from the General Fund.
 The Village regularly updates its long-term road program to determine which streets and related infrastructure may be in need for either reconstruction or resurfacing and is the primary purpose of the dedicated capital project funding in place.